Financial Aid

 1. Read all questions and instructions carefully.

-3. Check your email (including spam) regularly for any messages from Federal Student Aid or your college.
+3. Check your email (including spam) regularly for any messages from the U.S. Department of Education or your college or career school.

 Taking the Next Steps

-Once you’ve completed your FAFSA form, there are more steps you must take before you receive financial aid.
+Once you’ve completed your FAFSA form, there are more steps you have to take before you receive financial aid.
 Make sure you know what happens after you submit your FAFSA form.

 Federal Aid Programs